pranaovs/college-notes/Semester-1/PH1001T-Engineering_Physics/2-Ultrasonics/notes.md

 B-scan display gives cross-sectional view of the test specimen and shows position, orientation and depth of the defects.
-Y-axis represents elapsed time, and x-axis represents position of transducer along a line on the surface of the test object, relative to the starting position of the transducer.
+Y-axis represents elapsed time, and x-axis represents position of transducer along a line on the surface of the test specimen, relative to the starting position of the transducer.
 This, the probe movement is displayed in x-direction while distance of defect is shown in y-axis.
 Echo amplitude is represented by relative brightness of echo indications.